 Read more about tracking clickthroughs and interactions in Flash.

-3. Load files the ONE by AOL: Creative way
+3. Load files the Creative way

 Rich media ads often consist of more than one file.
 It is common for a main file to load in one or two additional files (e.g. images or videos).
 To make sure that the path to this file is correct wherever and whenever the ad is being delivered, we ask you to wrap any references to a file name in our